MarcinOrlowski/laravel-api-response-builder/docs/testing.md

   * check if all defined Api code constants' values are unique,
   * check if all codes are mapped to existing locale strings.

 Let's assume you got `ApiCodes` class that holds all your constants.
 Its file is `app/ApiCodes.php` and its namespace is `App`.

  To do our tests we first need to augment your `ApiCodes` with some code necessary for testing.
 This code comes as `ApiCodesHelpers` trait, but it is not needed for normal daily use, you should avoid adding it to the original `ApiCodes` class.
-Instead, we create new one that extends `ApiCodes` and uses said trait.
+Instead, we create new one that extends `ApiCodes` and uses sait trait.

  Next, we need to create `PHPUnit` tests to validate `TestableApiCodes`, however you will not have to write any single tests yourself as there's another useful trait that will do the heavy lifting